 10.0.31.3 1 FULL/BDR 00:00:37 10.0.0.3 GigabitEthernet0/0

-Task 4: Check that each router learned all routes advertised by the other OSPF nodes
+Task 4: Check that each router has learned all the routes that other OSPF nodes have advertised

-The number of routes that each router should learn equals the total number of subnets advertised by all routers in the OSPF (13 subnets) minus the number of OSPF-enabled interfaces on the router.
+The number of routes that each router should learn is equal to the total number of subnets advertised by all routers in the OSPF (13 subnets), minus the number of OSPF-enabled interfaces on the router.

-The table below contains the number of routes that must be learned by each router, while the show ip route ospf outputs display those routes.
+The table below shows the number of routes each router must learn, and the show ip route ospf command displays those routes.

 Router R1